 I cannot find any research involving anatabine and concussions.

 In December 2013, the FDA sent a warning letter to Star Scientific – makers of Anatabloc – telling them to remove references on their websites which gave people the impression the supplement might help concussions and other forms of traumatic brain injuries (TBI).

 For more on concussions and TBI see these reviews:

 Can Anatabloc Help Multiple Sclerosis?

-The proof for Anatabloc helping MS is in its infancy.
-There is some mouse evidence it may help but no human studies have been conducted yet.
+The proof that Anatabloc can help MS is in its infancy.
+There is some mouse evidence it may help, but no human studies have been conducted yet.

 What About Anataboc and Weight Loss?

-Websites might discuss how anatabine/anatabloc can help people lose weight or reduce the weight gain which sometimes happens when people quit smoking.
-But, there is no good proof for this.
+Websites might discuss how anatabine/Anatabloc can help people lose weight or reduce weight gain, which sometimes happens when people quit smoking.
+But there is no good proof for this.
 No study has looked at reducing gaining weight after quitting smoking.

 What is CigRx?

-This is the anti-smoking product Star Scientific was developing before it began researching anatibine for arthritis pain and other health problems.
+This is the anti-smoking product Star Scientific was developing before it began researching anatabine for arthritis pain and other health problems.
 CigRx contains anatabine too.